SangeetaRajput/Finacial-Analysis-Power-BI/README.md

 15.High Risk Clients Flag: Create a flag for clients whose Total_Revolving_Bal exceeds 90% of their Credit_Limit and who have a high Avg_Utilization_Ratio.

+# Tools & Technologies Used

+ &#8226; Power BI: For creating interactive dashboards and data visualizations.

+ &#8226; DAX: Used for advanced calculations and deriving key metrics.

+ &#8226; Datasets: Combined customer and credit card data for in-depth analysis.